Eastern salient of Java: Inhabitants and culture

-The eastern salient has a population of at least 7.5 million, according to the Indonesia 2010 census.
+The eastern salient, covering a land area of 13,691.36 km2, had a population of 7,592,959, according to the Indonesia 2010 census, and 8,218,398 at the 2020 Census; the official estimate as at mid 2024 was 8,431,868.
 As with most of Central and East Java, its inhabitants are mostly ethnic Javanese.
 This includes the Tenggerese sub-ethnic group who live in the Tengger mountains and the Osing subgroup in the easternmost Banyuwangi regency.
 Because the region was outside Mataram's influence during the "formative period" of the Javanese tradition, the inhabitants of the eastern salient often differ from other Javanese in terms of etiquette, language, art, and social hierarchy.
 In contrast to the social hierarchy of Central Java, the eastern salient maintained its frontier character, populist mannerism, and less hierarchical ways, which remain to the present day.

 Because of steady migration from the island of Madura off the eastern salient's north coast, the Madurese also inhabit the area.
-Since the nineteenth century, Madurese have become the dominant ethnic group in some areas, such as Pasuruan.
+Since the nineteenth century, Madurese have become the dominant ethnic group in some areas, such as Banyuwangi, Pasuruan, Lumajang, Jember, Probolinggo, Bondowoso, and Situbondo.

 The region is predominantly Muslim, but Islam was not well-established until the late eighteenth century.
 Major conversions to Islam occurred when the region was under the VOC's control, with the company supporting the conversions (sometimes by force).
 The Tengger mountains are a notable exception.
 The Tenggerese are predominantly Hindu, and a Shivaite priesthood remains.
 In addition, parts of the highlands have few orthodox Muslim influences, and have a strong Kejawen tradition.